Linter-for-Beginners/linter-for-beginners/README.md

 - Each code not of $\mathrm{SS}_{y} \mathcal{L}_{x}$ but of $\mathcal{L}_{x}$ is accepted with warnings for beginners defined in $\mathrm{SS}_{y} \mathcal{L}_{x}$.

 - Each code not of $\mathcal{L}_{x}$ is rejected with or without warnings for beginners defined in $\mathrm{SS}_{y} \mathcal{L}_{x}$.

+## WFB

+A warning is a $\mathrm{SS}_{y} \mathcal{L}_{x}$ WFB if and only if it is contained by one of the following:

+- Warnings for beginners about danger defined in $\mathrm{SS}_{y} \mathcal{L}_{x}$ indicate behaviors which are dangerous for beginners, such as implementation-defined behaviors, locale-specific behaviors, undefined behaviors and unspecified behaviors.
+For beginners, these behaviors have to be avoided, because they are too intractable to be completely mastered and can simply lead to a lot of troubles.

+- Warnings for beginners about discouragement defined in $\mathrm{SS}_{y} \mathcal{L}_{x}$ indicate behaviors which are discouraged for beginners, such as operations about tricky operator precedence without parentheses.
+For beginners, these behaviors should be avoided, because they are often caused by some common misunderstandings or often lead to some common misunderstandings.

+- Warnings for beginners about strangeness defined in $\mathrm{SS}_{y} \mathcal{L}_{x}$ indicate behaviors which are strange for beginners, such as comma operations and empty statements.
+For beginners, these behaviors are suggested be avoided, because they can be simply replaced by other behaviors which are more formal.